 WETHERSFIELD, March 8, 2019 – The Labor Department issued 24 Stop Work orders this week after visiting 39 nail salons in eight towns throughout the state to ensure businesses were in compliance with Connecticut wage laws.
 According to the agency’s Division of Wage and Workplace Standards, nail salons in six towns were issued Stop Work orders for violations that included no worker’s compensation coverage, cash payments without maintaining required payroll records, and misclassifying employees as independent contractors.
+Finding the best Payroll software can help businesses run their payroll smoother, but running a correct and proper payroll record is legally required of all businesses for auditing purposes.

 “Although we recognize the importance of keeping businesses open and employees on the job, our first responsibility is to ensure that workers are being paid correctly for the jobs that they do, and proper protections are in place should they get injured while on the job,” State Labor Commissioner Kurt Westby said.
 “In promoting workplace compliance, we help create a level playing field so employers doing the right thing can remain competitive.”
 Westby noted that the agency is working with the businesses to get them into compliance with state laws, with the goal to get many re-opened by this weekend.